-Fruitdale Farm was founded in 2017.
-The property consists of 15+ acres, about half which is wooded, located off a quiet country backroad in the beautiful rolling hills of southern Ohio.
+Fruitdale Farm, founded in 2017, consists of 15+ acres located off a quiet country backroad in the beautiful rolling hills of southern Ohio.
+About half of the property is wooded.
 As a farmstead, we are guided by regenerative practices and our goal is to become a sustainability learning and retreat center.
-We are still just getting things off the ground and we love
+We are steadily making small improvements to the land and we love s

-Fruitdale Farm was founded in 2017.
-The property consists of 15+ acres, about half which is wooded, located off a quiet country backroad in the beautiful rolling hills of southern Ohio.
+Fruitdale Farm, founded in 2017, consists of 15+ acres located off a quiet country backroad in the beautiful rolling hills of southern Ohio.
+About half of the property is wooded.
 As a farmstead, we are guided by regenerative practices and our goal is to become a sustainability learning and retreat center.
-We are still just getting things off the ground and we love sharing the land with others who appreciate the outdoors and all that this area has to offer.
+We are steadily making small improvements to the land and we love sharing it with others who appreciate the outdoors and all that this area has to offer.

-The property currently has 1 cabin rental (Little Fern Guest Cabin) and 4 designated campsites, and the host lives in a small cabin through the woods close by.
+The property currently has 1 cabin rental (Little Fern Guest Cabin) and 5 designated campsites, and the host lives in a small cabin through the woods close by.
 The site offers parking, a small picnic table, fire ring, rustic seating, and a simple composting toilet.
 Take a dip in the pond on hot summer days (bring your pool floats!).
 Enjoy a campfire under the stars and fall asleep to the sounds of crickets, frogs and owls.
+There is a little nature trail (starting near campsite 3) that winds through the property that you may explore (about 3/4 mile).

 Parking is available near the road and there will be a very short walk (<1minute) to the cabin.

-FIREWOOD is available for purchase and will be waiting for you at the cabin when added onto your reservation.
-Otherwise, firewood can be purchased on site (near campsite #3) for $5/bundle (exact cash only).
+FIREWOOD is available for purchase.
+You can pre-pay for your first bundle and have it delivered to your site.
+Otherwise, bundles can be purchased on site (near campsite #3) for $5/bundle (self serve, exact cash only).